ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

 strongly Landau damped when the ion and electron temperatures are comparable.

-For these series of simulations we hold the ion temperature fixed to :math:`T_i=1` and vary the ratio :math:`T \equiv T_i/T_e`.
+For these series of simulations the ion temperature is held fixed to :math:`T_i=1` and vary the ratio :math:`T \equiv T_i/T_e`.
 The wave-number is also held fixed to :math:`k=0.5`.
 Results are shown in the following figure.